vsbuffalo/flowerpower/README.md

 [Flower Power sensor](http://www.parrot.com/usa/products/flower-power/).
 This is still in **alpha**.

+FlowerPower's API is a bit strange and requires *a lot* of authentication keys, including your username and password to the FlowerPower site (not the dev portal).
+Here is an example:

     > fp <- flowerpower(user, pass, id, secret)
     > get_locations(fp) # get location IDs
     > s <- get_samples(fp, location='1W2zIGfgEF14220_YOURLOCATIONKEY')